rudranshsharma382/exp4/README.md

 Display the result.

-Algorithm 8: Club Membership Analysis
+ALGORITHM 8: Club Membership Analysis

 Create sets of students in cricket and football clubs.